A recent origin for Saturn's rings from the collisional disruption of an icy moon: Discussion

-To further understand this scenario, we carried out orbital integrations of an ideal system containing ring parent moon, Enceladus in Dione in MMR to understand both the long term stability of this system and heating rates.
-We modified the Mercury N-body code \citep{chambers99} to include velocity dependent fictitious forces to mimic tidal evolution for the moons \citep[e.g.,][]{lee02}.
+To further understand this scenario, we carried out orbital integrations of an idealized co-planar system containing a ring parent moon, Enceladus and Dione in MMR to illustrate both the long term stability of this system and heating rates.
+We modified the Mercury N-body code \citep{chambers99} to include velocity-dependent fictitious forces to mimic tidal evolution for the moons \citep[e.g.,][]{lee02}.
 Torques from tidal evolution and internal dissipation are included allowing an exploration of the evolution of the semi-major axis, eccentricity and tidal heating of the satellites.
-We compute the satellite Love numbers from equation \ref{eq-love} and assume $Q_m=20$ for all of the moons.
-For Saturn, we use $k_{2,S}/Q_S=2\times 10^{-5}$ for the tidal dissipation term.
-Since the changes from tidal evolution are very small compared to the orbital period, we speed up the calculations by increasing the $Q$ factors by $1000\times$ \citep[e.g.,][]{meyer08} and rescaling the timescale in the plots\citep{meyer08}.
-We begin the integration with the parent moon on a nominally circular co-planar orbit with $a=135000$ km and Enceladus and Dione with orbital radii slightly larger than their $2:1$ and $4:1$ resonant positions.
+For Saturn, we use both the conventional value of $k_{2,S}/Q_S=2\times 10^{-5}$ for the tidal dissipation term as well as the recent \citet{lainey17} value of $k_{2,S}/Q_S=1.6\times 10^{-4}$.
+We compute the satellite Love numbers from equation \ref{eq-love} with different values of tidal dissipation $Q_m$ for the moons.
+Since tidal migration is very slow compared to the orbital period, we speed up the calculations by increasing the $Q$ factors by $100\times$ \citep[e.g.,][]{meyer08} and rescaling the timescale in the plots \citep{meyer08} (Note: calculations with a speed up of $1000\times$ also gave the same result).
+We begin the integration with the parent moon on a nominally circular co-planar orbit with $a=135000$ km and Enceladus and Dione with orbital radii slightly larger than their $2:1$ and $4:1$ resonant positions with respect to this initial radius.